Is Marbella Safe? All Your Questions Answered By a Local

 - Sendero Dunas de Artola – best for a coastal walk.
 This route is easy, dog-friendly and kid-friendly.

-- Paseo marítimo (Marbella’s main beach promenade) – best for a leisure walk.
+- Paseo marítimo (Marbella’s main beach promenade) – best for a leisurely walk.
 It’s accessible to everyone, and there are plenty of opportunities to sit, shop or swim in the sea.

 Safety tips for driving in Marbella